What does lawn care and dog urine have to do with spoiling your dog you ask? Good question - easy answer!

 The lawn's the perfect place for having some fun with your dog.
 It's right there - no need to get

 dressed up to go anywhere.
-And your dog loves that "spoiling" time when he gets your one-on-one attention
+And your dog loves getting your one-on-one attention

-out on the lawn - be it a little training time or just some outdoor play.
+whether it be a little training time or just some outdoor play.
 The thing about fun and games

 though is that they can be rather "stimulating" and this leads to...you guessed it...dog urine!

 You love your lawn.
 It's a dreamy place to kick back in your hammock on a summer's day, until...you spot those pesky brown patches in the lawn.
 You need some solutions to bring back the green ...f-a-s-t!

 Dog urine lawn damage will be next on your agenda - forget the hammock!

 I know you're gonna give it your best shot, because your dog enjoys the lawn as much as you do.
 Hopefully one of the several solutions I'm going to suggest will at least make a doggone improvement!